 NAIA Schools in Washington: Evergreen State College Northwest UniversityWho needs to register?

-- Every student interested in playing sports at NAIA colleges for the first time in 2011-12 or any year after that needs to register and have a determination if they are eligible to play.
+- Every student interested in playing sports at NAIA colleges for the first time needs to register and have a determination if they are eligible to play.

 What happens when you register?

 - You will create a personal profile with basic facts about your academic history and sports participation to date.

 - You'll also have the opportunity to provide more in-depth information about your experience and accomplishments, plus the type of college you have in mind - size, location, areas of study, extracurricular activities.

 - Then they will provide a list of NAIA colleges that match those interests.
 You can choose to have your profile sent directly to the schools - coaches and admissions offices - you choose.

 What information will you need to provide?

 - Current contact information, previous residences and addresses, high schools attended and history of sports participation during and after high school graduation.

 - ACT or SAT scores will need to be sent directly to them when you register